cristobal-sifon/lnr/README.md

 ---

 This code incorporates various prescriptions for linear regression of measurements with uncertainties on both the dependent and independent variables which may be correlated.
 It also incorporates automatic conversions to logarithmic space in order to fit a power law, if so requested.
+See [Hogg, Bovy & Lang (2010)](https://arxiv.org/abs/1008.4686) for considerations on fitting a line to data.

 Each function has a detailed help page but, briefly, the available functions are:

     lnr.bces(x1, x2, **kwargs)